-- 1. The entire program must be planned in advance and must be preceded by at least two years of acceptable professional work experience. - 2.
+- 1. The entire program must be planned in advance and must be preceded by at least two years of acceptable professional work experience.
+The C.A.S.
+Degree Program Plan form must be completed and maintained in the department. - 2.
 Thirty two or more hours in approved coursework must be taken beyond the master's degree. - 3.
 Sixteen of these 32 hours must be taken at the 500-level.
+(Note: Independent study can be applied up to a maximum amount of 8 hours each.)

-Students who have completed a Master's degree at another institution other than the University of Illinois at Urbana-Champaign must fulfill the following minimum requirements:
+Students who have completed a Master's degree at another institution other than the University of Illinois at Urbana-Champaign must also fulfill the following minimum requirements: